DenchiSoft/denchisoft.github.io/index.md

-## Welcome to the VTube Studio Manial
+## Welcome to the VTube Studio Manual

 Thank you for your interest in **VTube Studio**!
 This page explains what **VTube Studio** is, how to use it and also covers some basic troubleshooting topics that you may find helpful.

 Should anything be unclear, feel free to reach out to me on [Twitter](https://www.google.com) or join our [Discord server](https://google.com).

+put logos here (twitter, discord, mail)

 ### What is VTube Studio?